Chipmunk Punk: History

 Chipmunk Punk marked the rebirth of the Chipmunk franchise.
 It was the first new Chipmunk release since 1969's The Chipmunks Go to the Movies.
-Previous Chipmunk activity ceased in 1972 with the untimely death of franchise creator/producer Ross Bagdasarian Sr. (also known as David Seville) from a heart attack.
+Previous Chipmunk activity ceased in 1972 with the death of franchise creator/producer Ross Bagdasarian Sr. (also known as David Seville) from a heart attack.

 Though this release followed a long dormancy record-wise, the characters had returned to public view via Saturday morning repeats of the cartoon series The Alvin Show on NBC in 1979.
 The album sparked a second run of the characters and led to another Saturday morning cartoon series, Alvin and the Chipmunks, which began in 1983 and also aired on NBC.

 Critical reception

-The album met mixed critical reviews.
-Doug Stone of Allmusic called it "good clean fun" which "if nothing else...provides a portrait of a prime period in radio," but Rolling Stone panned it, describing the album as a symptom of corporate greed in the world of television animation.
-Peter Goddard of the Toronto Star gave the album two stars, writing, "if you want to go out and buy this ridiculous album, go ahead.
-But remember this: if you do, you'll just encourage Frankie Avalon to come out of retirement.
-And don’t say I didn’t warn you."
-Bill Provich of the Ottawa Citizen wrote:

-WARNING: This album should have been a single.

-For those who don't remember The Chipmunks, beware, though the selections offered here may be appealing a cross-section of modern hits ranging from the Knack's My Sharona to Billy Joel's You May Be Right you may find the vocals strange.

-Back in the early '60s, the Chipmunks surfaced as the brainchild of David Seville who recorded novelty records featuring, doctored vocals' (mostly speeded up) to simulate the voices of three cute chipmunks, Simon, Theodore and the ever delinquent Alvin.
-It was cute at the time.

-Now, perhaps any of these cuts including Linda Ronstadt's hit How Do I Make You, Tom Petty's Refugee, The Cars' Let's Go, Blondie's Call Me and Queen's Crazy Little Thing Called Love would have been a chuckle as a novelty single but as a collection they wear pretty thin pretty quickly.